-Student Notification Instructions for Cancellation/Delay of start time for classes:

-OAK (Blackboard): Faculty will communicate instructions and/or cancellation of classes by:
+Student Notification Instructions for Cancellation/Delay of start time for classes: Blackboard: Faculty will communicate instructions and/or cancellation of classes by:

-- I. Creating an Announcement posting in OAK (Blackboard) - 2.
-Sending an email to students through the email function in OAK.
+- 1. Creating an Announcement posting in Blackboard - 2.
+Sending an e-mail to students through the e-mail function in Blackboard

-In the event of inclement weather, students are required to check OAK (Blackboard) site of each of the classes they are enrolled.
+In the event of inclement weather, students are required to check the Blackboard site of each of the classes they are enrolled.